 Competing for visibility in search engines is getting harder.
 It’s getting more expensive to have ads, tougher to capture attention on social media, and it’s more work to rank and show up.
-This is why conversion becomes more important.
+This is why conversions have become more important.

 Aaron Weiche, CEO of LeadFerno (a conversion platform powered by 2-way SMS designed to close more leads), joined Liz Linder recently to discuss how businesses can maximize every visitor interaction and convert more traffic into meaningful business outcomes.